MediaBrowser/Emby.IsoMounting/README.md

 The manager class can be used to create a mount, and also determine if the mounter is capable of mounting a given file.

-IIsoMount then represents a mount, which will be unmounted on disposal.
+IIsoMount then represents a mount instance, which will be unmounted on disposal.